peterrenshaw/wsd/docs/README.md

 TODO
 * cron: document
 * d3:   work out axes
         how to show data values
+* auto install of latest version of python requests

 2018DEC01
+* docs/
+  move all README, ABOUT, LICENCE to docs
+* build setup.py, __init__.py

 * tools.py hack. recode inline to functions so I can re-use and make the tool do things I expect
 ```
    save data to json